-One thing to say about Hotel Simested Kro – it had a very 1970 look to interior design, wall to wall carpets in bright colors, brick walls, fake wood panels all things of the 1970’s, and the top it off, during dinner last night they put music on the speakers, and all 1970s songs.
+One thing to say about Hotel Simested Kro – it had a very 1970 look to interior design, wall to wall carpets in bright colours, brick walls, fake wood panels all things of the 1970s, and the top it off, during dinner last night they put music on the speakers and all 1970s songs.
 I kind of enjoyed it.

-Aalestrup were I started the day is the home of the Danish Cycle Museum – unfortently the museum is not open on a Monday so I could not visit.
-I took of at 8:00, the sun was out it changed when I came to Viborg when it got cloudy and stayed so the rest of the day.
+I started the day in Aalestrup which is the home of the Danish Cycle Museum – unfortunately, the museum was not open on a Monday so I could not visit.
+I took off at 8:00, the sun was out it changed when I came to Viborg when it got cloudy and stayed so the rest of the day.
 No rain the whole day, such a good feeling.

 Viborg is one of the oldest cities in Denmark, with Viking settlements dating back to the late 8th century.
-From Viborg I took the Alhedebanen – it is a old railroad track that has been converted into a cycling, hiking and riding route between Viborg and Herning.
-It goes over the flat treeless Alhede, that how it got it’s name.
-It was the highlight of the day, I was far away from any cars, buses and trucks, me with the nature and a few runners, cyclists.
+From Viborg I took the Alhedebanen – it is an old railroad track that has been converted into a cycling, hiking and riding route between Viborg and Herning.
+It goes over the flat treeless Alhede, that is how it got its name.
+It was the highlight of the day, I was far away from any cars, buses and trucks, me with nature and a few runners, cyclists.
 They should do this more convert old abandoned railroads.

-I got to Herning by lunch time, got some time to look around, Herning is a centre of Danish cycling.
+I got to Herning by lunchtime, got some time to look around, Herning is the centre of Danish cycling.
 The GP Herning is a professional bicycle race held annually in Herning.
 The 2012 Giro d’Italia started in Herning.

-I got the at 20:10 in the evening, 12 hours bike ride from the start of the day.
+I arrived at my final destination for the day at 20:00, 12 hours bike ride from the start of the day.
 Here is the route I took.

 Some pictures from the day.